valejmdev/ThenearlyendlessTextadventurepp2/README.md

 #### StackOverflow:
 - [How to Dynamically Load Content into DIV Using JavaScript](https://stackoverflow.com/questions/45030059/how-to-dynamically-load-content-into-div-using-javascript) - Learn how to dynamically load content into a DIV using JavaScript for my story's text to be updated.
 - [How to Use sessionStorage for a Webpage for a Login User](https://stackoverflow.com/questions/52697055/how-to-use-sessionstorage-for-a-webpage-for-a-login-user) - Learn how to use sessionStorage for a webpage to store username and use it later on.
-- [How to Display JavaScript Variable Value on HTML Page](https://stackoverflow.com/questions/60576383/display-javascript-variable-value-on-html-page) - Learn how to use the stored username and theme to be displayed and not only used by the narrator.
+- [How to Display JavaScript Variable Value on HTML Page](https://stackoverflow.com/questions/60576383/display-javascript-variable-value-on-html-page) - Learn how to use the stored username and theme to be displayed and not only used by the AI narrator.
 - [How to Submit Form After Calling e.preventDefault()](https://stackoverflow.com/questions/22363838/submit-form-after-calling-e-preventdefault) - Learn how to submit a form that has been stopped by `preventDefault();`.
 - [How to Avoid SDK and Use Raw Fetch with Groq API](https://stackoverflow.com/questions/78391185/how-do-i-avoid-sdk-and-use-raw-fetch-with-groq-api) - Learn how to implement the Groq AI API and how to use prompts and store its response, as well as send new prompts dynamically.
 - [How to Combine Pattern with Maxlength of Input Field](https://stackoverflow.com/questions/11264954/combine-pattern-with-maxlength-of-input-field) - Learn how to combine pattern with maxlength of input field to validate my username input and restrict too long names that could destroy my current CSS display rules.